awsdocs/amazon-migrationhub-user-guide/doc_source/ec2-recommendations.md

 ## Prerequisites<a name="ec2-recommendation-prerequisites"></a>

 Before you can get Amazon EC2 instance recommendations, you must have data about your on\-premises servers in Migration Hub\.
 This data can come from the discovery tools \(Discovery Connector or Discovery Agent\) or from Migration Hub import\.
 For more information on using these tools and features, see the following links:
-+ [Migration Hub import](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html) – This allows you to import details of your on\-premises environment directly into Migration Hub using a pre\-defined CSV template\.
++ [Migration Hub import](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-import.html) – This allows you to import details of your on\-premises environment directly into Migration Hub using a predefined CSV template\.
 + [Discovery Connector](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-connector.html) – This is a VMware appliance that can collect information only about VMware virtual machines \(VMs\)\.
 + [Discovery Agent](https://docs.aws.amazon.com/application-discovery/latest/userguide/discovery-agent.html) – This is AWS software that you install on on\-premises servers and VMs targeted for discovery and migration\.